vanHeemstraSystems/k3d-headstart/600/200/README.md

 ## 100 - with docker-compose (prefered)

-Let’s create a simple cluster with 1 loadbalancer and 1 node (with role of server and agent) with name “???”:
+Let’s create a simple cluster with 1 loadbalancer and 1 node (with role of server and agent) with name “dev”:

 ```
 $ cd containers/k3s/